egarim/MyWslScripts/README.md

 ## install_rabbitmq_docker.sh

-This script provides a comprehensive management interface for running RabbitMQ in Docker on WSL2.
-It handles installation, configuration, and management of a RabbitMQ instance with the management UI enabled.
+This script provides a comprehensive management interface for running RabbitMQ in Docker on WSL2 with full MQTT support.
+It handles installation, configuration, and management of a RabbitMQ instance with both AMQP and MQTT protocols enabled, including the management UI.
 The script features an interactive installation process and provides detailed connection information upon completion.

 ### Prerequisites

 - Docker must be installed and running
 - WSL2 environment
+- Optional: mosquitto-clients for MQTT testing (auto-installed by script)

 ### Default Configuration